NOAA-EMC/NCEPLIBS-g2tmpl/README.md

 # The NCEPLIBS-g2tmpl Library

-Utilities for GRIB2 templates.
+This library contians functions which serve up the GRIB2 codes and template information.
 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

 For more detailed documentation see